McStasMcXtrace/McCode/INSTALL-McXtrace-1.x/macOS/README.md

 ## Steps to perform

-* Download the relevant verison (arm64 for M1/Silicon processor,
-x86_64 for Intel processor) from
+* Download the relevant verison (arm64 for M-series / Silicon processor, x86_64 for Intel processor) from
 [McXtrace 1.7.1 for macOS](https://download.mcxtrace.org/mcxtrace-1.7.1/mac/)
   and unpack it (e.g. double-clicking should work)